US national arrested in South Africa on wildlife trafficking, weapons charges

 Derek Lewitton, a Texan, was arrested Dec.
 22 following a raid on his Harmony Gate Estate ranch in Limpopo Province by the South African Police Services’ Directorate for Priority Crime Investigation (DPCI) units.

-Limpopo Police spokesman Brigadier Hlulani Mashaba said authorities discovered 26 rhinoceros carcasses at Lewitton’s ranch and 10 unmarked in a safe, as well as seven allegedly illegal firearms and “hundreds of rounds of ammunition” in an hours-long operation following a police tip-off.
+Limpopo Police spokesman Brigadier Hlulani Mashaba said authorities discovered 26 rhinoceros carcasses at Lewitton’s ranch and 10 unmarked horns in a safe, as well as seven allegedly illegal firearms and “hundreds of rounds of ammunition” in an hours-long operation following a police tip-off.

 “From the helicopter the place looked like a slaughterhouse,” said Provincial Commissioner of Police Major General Jan Scheepers, describing the scene.
 “Everywhere you looked, rhinos were lying there dead.”